jessepav/lacygoill-wiki-backup/tmux/format.md

     session_stack                   Window indexes in most recent order

 Find which ones could be useful.

-# COMMAND PARSING AND EXECUTION

-tmux distinguishes between command parsing and execution.
-In order to  execute a command, tmux needs  it to be split up into  its name and arguments.
-This is command parsing.
-If a  command is run from  the shell, the shell  parses it; from inside  tmux or from a configuration file, tmux does.
-Examples of when tmux parses commands are:

-   - in a configuration file;

-   - typed at the command prompt (see command-prompt);

-   - given to bind-key;

-   - passed as arguments to if-shell or confirm-before.

-To execute commands, each client has a ‘command queue’.
-A  global command  queue not  attached  to any  client  is used  on startup  for configuration files like ~/.tmux.conf.
-Parsed commands added to the queue are executed in order.
-Some commands, like if-shell and  confirm-before, parse their argument to create a new command which is inserted immediately after themselves.
-This means  that arguments can be  parsed twice or  more - once when  the parent command (such as if-shell)  is parsed and again when it  parses and executes its command.
-Commands like if-shell, run-shell and display-panes stop execution of subsequent commands on the  queue until something happens - if-shell  and run-shell until a shell command finishes and display-panes until a key is pressed.
-For example, the following commands:

-    new-session; new-window
-    if-shell "true" "split-window"
-    kill-session

-Will  execute  new-session, new-window,  if-shell,  the  shell command  true(1), split-window and kill-session in that order.

-The COMMANDS section lists the tmux commands and their arguments.

-# PARSING SYNTAX

-*the words in bold are different from the manpage*

-This section describes the  syntax of commands parsed by tmux,  for example in a configuration file or at the command prompt.
-Note that when commands are entered into the shell, they are parsed by the shell – see for example ksh(1) or csh(1).

-Each command is terminated by a newline or a semicolon (;).
-Commands  separated by  semicolons together  form a  ‘command sequence’  - if  a command  in  the  sequence  encounters  an error,  no  subsequent  commands  are executed.

-Comments are  marked by the  unquoted # character -  any remaining text  after a comment is ignored until the end of the line.

-If the last character of a line is \, the line is joined with the following line (the \ and the newline are completely removed).
-This is  called line  continuation and  applies both  inside and  outside quoted strings and in comments.

-Command arguments may be specified as strings surrounded by either single (') or double quotes (").
-This is required when the argument contains any special character.
-Strings cannot span multiple lines except with line continuation.

-Outside of **single** quotes and inside double quotes, these replacements are performed:

-   - Environment variables preceded by $ are replaced with their value from the global environment (see the GLOBAL AND SESSION ENVIRONMENT section).

-   - A leading ~ or ~user is expanded to the home directory of the current or specified user.

-   - \uXXXX or \uXXXXXXXX is replaced by the Unicode codepoint cor‐ responding to the given four or eight digit hexadecimal number.

-   - When preceded (escaped) by a \, the following characters are
-     replaced: \e by the escape character; \r by a carriage return;
-     \n by a newline; and \t by a tab.

-     Any other characters preceded by \ are replaced by themselves (that is, the \ is removed) and are not treated as having any special meaning - so for example \; will not mark a command sequence and \$ will not expand an environment variable.

-Environment variables may  be set by using the syntax  ‘name=value’, for example ‘HOME=/home/user’.
-Variables set during parsing are added to the global environment.

-Commands may  be parsed conditionally  by surrounding them with  ‘%if’, ‘%elif’, ‘%else’ and ‘%endif’.
-The argument to ‘%if’  and ‘%elif’ is expanded as a format  (see FORMATS) and if it evaluates  to false  (zero or  empty), subsequent text  is ignored  until the closing ‘%elif’, ‘%else’ or ‘%endif’.
-For example:

-    %if #{==:#{host},myhost}
-    set -g status-style bg=red
-    %elif #{==:#{host},myotherhost}
-    set -g status-style bg=green
-    %else
-    set -g status-style bg=blue
-    %endif

-Will change the status  line to red if running on ‘myhost’,  green if running on ‘myotherhost’, or blue if running on another host.
-Conditionals may be given on one line, for example:

-    %if #{==:#{host},myhost} set -g status-style bg=red %endif

 # We spent a lot of time to write the “Quoting” in `~/wiki/tmux/tmux.md`.